dakshox/Prosperity/README.md

 From experiments, this is approximately what happens at each timestep:

-- you get a list of bids/offers
+1. you get a list of bids/offers
-- you get to submit any number of bids/offers
+2. you get to submit any number of bids/offers
-- your trades get matched to the bots' bids/offers, resolving to the *bot price*
+3. your trades get matched to the bots' bids/offers, resolving to the *bot price*
-- your remaining trades may be executed by the bots, resolving to *your price*
+4. your remaining trades may be executed by the bots, resolving to *your price*

+## Using the Backtester

+The backtester will simulate your trades on the order book in each iteration, so all trades of step 3 above will be processed.
+No trades from step 4 will be processed as we don't know what the bots will do (thus the backtester will execute less trades overall).

+Example code in `tutorial-round/backtest.py`.

+- Run `prober.py` (or some other solution that prints `jsonpickle.encode(state)` and nothing else) on the actual evaluation platform.
+- Download the log.
+- Parse the log file: `log = log_parser.parse_log("/path/to/log/file", parse_trader_log_as_object=True)`
+- Run `backtester.backtest(trader.run, log, iters=100)`, where `trader.run` is the run *function* of the trader you want to backtest.

+Note that you don't need to make a trader to run the backtester: just make the function if you're testing things out.

 ## Changelog